Soft, savory zucchini feta pancakes with lots of herbs, probably one of the tastiest ways of enjoying zucchini.

 - 3 garlic cloves

 - generously fine sea salt and black pepper, to taste

 - 4 tablespoons oil

 - Heat 1 tablespoon oil in a large pan (mine has a diameter of 28 cm/ 11 inches) and pour in ¼ of the batter.
 Turn the heat down to medium-low and cook the pancake for about 3-4 minutes or until lightly browned on the underside.
 Flip gently using a large spatula or with the help of a large plate.
-Place the plate on top of the pancake, hold it with one had, and flip the pan with the other hand, so that the pancake will get on the plate.
+Place the plate on top of the pancake, hold it with one hand, and flip the pan with the other hand, so that the pancake will fall on the plate.
 Gently let the pancake slide from the plate back into the pan and cook it on the other side for another 2-3 minutes or until lightly browned and cooked through.

 - Keep warm while you cook the other three pancakes.

 - Serve immediately with a green or tomato-onion salad.

 For instance, parsley, dill or chives.

 You can replace the herbs and garlic with 3-4 teaspoons pesto.